newatoms/guides/how-to-be-a-developer/readme.md

 * [Technical](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/technical.md)
 * [Product](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/product.md)

-## One should be able to switch roles

-Nobody is forever fixed in a certain developer role.
-It's good to have some experience if you take on a new role but if not, be sure to spend some time reading up on it.
-A team needs all 6 of the roles in it to be fully functional.
+> A team needs all 6 of the roles in it to be fully functional.

-## A deverloper is not responsible for their
+## A deverloper is never responsible

 The team always takes responsibility.
 You're also not obliged to pick up [achievables](../glossary/achievable.md) that belong to your developer role.
 Just make sure that you notice when something can be structurally improved and make [achievables](../glossary/achievable.md) accordingly.